fkie-cad/Logprep/doc/source/user_manual/configuration/processor.rst

 type
 ~~~~

-The value `dropper` chooses the processor type Dropper, which will be described here in greater detail.
+The value `dropper` chooses the processor type Dropper.

 rules
 ~~~~~